 A psychiatrist is a medical doctor who specialises in the diagnosis, treatment, and prevention of mental illnesses and disorders.
 They are licenced to prescribe medication and may also provide psychotherapies.
 Psychiatrists often work in clinical settings, hospitals, or private practices, and they use a medical approach to address mental health issues.

-A Psychoeducational Diagnostic Assessment, Evaluation and Profiling (PDAEP) is a process of utilising various assessment tools and instruments to specifically collect information of an individual’s learning skills, performance, learning history, and instructional context, in order to make decisions about what supports and interventions might be needed for that student (Salvia and Ysseldyke, 1978).
-In other words, PDAEP aims to identify all learning disorders, disabilities, difficulties, deficits, challenges, dysfunctions and the associated functions of the brain, how the child learns, where and why learning or behaviour challenges originate and how to help promote changes in brain organisation, memory, reading, learning ability and overall processing.
+A Psychoeducational Diagnostic Assessment, Evaluation and Profiling (PDAEP) is a process of utilising various specific assessment tools and instruments conducted by licenced educational therapists to specifically collect information of an individual’s cognitive processes, learning skills, performance abilities, adaptability, and instructional context etc, in order to make decisions about what supports and interventions might be needed for that student (Salvia and Ysseldyke, 1978).
+In other words, PDAEP aims to identify all learning disorders, disabilities, difficulties, deficits, challenges, dysfunctions and the associated functions of the brain, how the child learns, where and why learning or behaviour challenges originate and how to help promote changes in the brain neuroconnectivity, memory, reading, learning ability and overall processing.
+Educational therapist are authorised to purchase and trained to utilise very specialised tools or instruments to perform specialised diagnostic assessment.
+It aims to identify specific learning disorders and disabilities of a child.

 A Psychological Assessment mainly makes assessment on the mental state, dysfunctional thoughts, beliefs, attitudes, feelings, moods and behaviour of a person and proposes recommendations for treatment through psychotherapy.
-The Psychology Assessment is also used to determine the person’s personality & character, strengths & weaknesses, gender orientation, aptitude & motivation etc as required specifically by an organisation in verifying specific employment abilities and skills or predict potential behaviour under certain circumstances.
+The psychology assessment is also used to determine the person’s personality & character, strengths & weaknesses, gender orientation, aptitude & motivation etc as required specifically by an organisation in verifying specific employment abilities and skills or predict potential behaviour under certain circumstances.

 Cognitive development is critical to children as it refers to the development of their thinking, problem-solving, and decision-making abilities.
 Children who experience healthy cognitive development are more likely to succeed academically, socially, and emotionally.
 The early years of a child’s life are especially important for cognitive development, as the brain develops at a rapid pace during this time.
 Parents and caregivers can encourage healthy cognitive development in children by providing a nurturing environment that stimulates their senses, engages their curiosity, and challenges them to explore and learn.
 The following are reasons why cognitive development is important for children: